itsiprikshit/heat-transfer/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+> I developed this application with `node v20.12.0`.
+Incase, you are not able to start the development server or build the application, maybe install the said node version.
+Thanks :)

 ## Dataset

 The dataset used in the application is collected for Salt Lake City from [National Solar Radiation Database](https://nsrdb.nrel.gov/).
 The dataset is located at `app/data/dataset.json`.